February 9, 2018

 Campus Life increases will support anticipated state mandated negotiated salary and benefit increases, as well as other contractual obligations including mandated NYS minimum wage increases.

 Health Services increases will support anticipated state mandated negotiated salary and benefit increases for personnel funded through the Health Fee, as well as inflationary increases and minimum wage increases.
+The fee increase will also support the Failing Forward Resiliency Project — an interactive web-based initiative to create opportunities to discuss issues of success and failure, as well as a Healthier Campus initiative, which will adopt guidelines around food, nutrition, physical activity and programming.

 Technology increases will provide access to vital scholarly information resources and technology that support the learning and research needs of UB students, as well as inflation for Information Technology contractual increases for campus wide software and hardware licenses.